How to troubleshoot failed workflows

 If it's not immediately obvious what failed, the best sources of information are log files.

-Access the backend log directly from the Job Manager interface by clicking on the icon with a cloud superimposed on a page in the "errors" card.
-This gives a step-by-step report of actions during the execution of the task.
+Logs provide a step-by-step report of actions during the execution of the task.
 These details include information about Docker setup, localization (the step of copying files from your Google bucket into the Docker container), stdout from tools run within the command block of the task, and finally, the delocalization and Docker shutdown steps.

 If there were problems with any of these steps, you will see them in the backend log.